PabloTomberlin/LUC_Emissions_Analysis/README.md

 This repository contains all code and data needed to reproduce my results.

-If you want to run this code yourself, open the `final_analysis_script.R`
+If you want to run this code yourself, open the `Final_Analysis_Script.R`

 To see the code output, go to:
 <link to rpubs>